What are Blaine Amendments?

 Yes, in the Institute for Justice’s opinion, Blaine Amendments can be removed as an obstacle to school choice programs.
-During IJ’s 25-year history of defending school choice programs throughout the nation, IJ’s attorneys have worked tirelessly to bury Blaine’s legacy once and for all.
+During IJ’s 25-plus-year history of defending school choice programs throughout the nation, IJ’s attorneys have worked tirelessly to bury Blaine’s legacy once and for all.
 A promising sign that IJ will one day prevail came in 2000, when a four-justice plurality of the U.S. Supreme Court summarized the Blaine Amendment’s sordid history in Mitchell v.
 Helms:

 Opposition to aid to “sectarian” schools acquired prominence in the 1870’s with Congress’ consideration (and near passage) of the Blaine Amendment, which would have amended the Constitution to bar any aid to sectarian institutions.
 Consideration of the amendment arose at a time of pervasive hostility to the Catholic Church and to Catholics in general, and it was an open secret that “sectarian” was code for “Catholic.”